How to Build a DIY Pallet Compost Bin

 TIP: If you want to pretty it up, you can stain your bin and plant the top with a mixture of perennials and annuals.

-Apply an outdoor stain in the color of your choice to only the exterior boards of your bin.
+Apply stain in the color of your choice to only the exterior boards of your bin.
 Keep the interior of the bin free of stain, as you don’t want any of the chemicals in the stain to be in contact with your compost.

 For each side of the bin you want to put plants on, cut a piece of burlap or landscaping fabric to the length of the pallet with approximately 1 foot of the cloth hanging over each side of the pallet wall.
 Cut a notch in the fabric at each brace point on the pallet.
 Slide the fabric down inside the wall of the pallet to create a pocket that will hold the soil and plants.
 Staple the burlap or fabric to the inside of the interior pallet wall and the inside top of the exterior pallet wall.
 Hammer in any staples that aren’t flush to the wood, and trim the excess burlap or fabric with a pair of scissors.